WCSCourses/WWPG_2021/manuals/module_phylogenetics/module_phylogenetics.md

 ## Exercise 1: *ompA* phylogeny from gene sequences <a name="exercise1"></a>
-For our first phylogeny we will make a tree using the sequences of the ompA gene from 16 strains of C. trachomatis.
-These sequences are provided for you in a single file called ompA_assembled.mfa in the Module 5 directory.
+For our first phylogeny we will make a tree using the sequences of the *ompA* gene from 16 strains of *C. trachomatis*.
+These sequences are provided for you in a single file called ompA_assembled.mfa in the Module 4 directory.

-Historically, the most commonly used tool for typing C. trachomatis isolates was serotyping using the MOMP (major outer membrane protein), which is encoded by the ompA gene.
-There are two biovars of C. trachomatis: 1) the trachoma biovar includes ocular and urogenital strains, which cause the majority of trachoma and STIs, and are characterised by localised infections of the epithelial surface of the conjunctiva or genital mucosa; 2) the lymphogranuloma venereum (LGV) biovar includes strains which are distinguished by their ability to spread systemically thorough the lymphatic system, causing genital ulceration and bubonic disease.
-Based on MOMP serotyping, C. trachomatis has been subdivided into between 15 and 19 serotypes: the trachoma biovar includes ocular serotypes A to C and urogenital serotypes D to K, while the LGV biovar includes serotypes L1, L2 (including L2a, b and c) and L3.
+Historically, the most commonly used tool for typing *C. trachomatis* isolates was serotyping using the MOMP (major outer membrane protein), which is encoded by the *ompA* gene.
+There are two biovars of *C. trachomatis*: 1) the trachoma biovar includes ocular and urogenital strains, which cause the majority of trachoma and STIs, and are characterised by localised infections of the epithelial surface of the conjunctiva or genital mucosa; 2) the lymphogranuloma venereum (LGV) biovar includes strains which are distinguished by their ability to spread systemically thorough the lymphatic system, causing genital ulceration and bubonic disease.
+Based on MOMP serotyping, *C.trachomatis* has been subdivided into between 15 and 19 serotypes: the trachoma biovar includes ocular serotypes A to C and urogenital serotypes D to K, while the LGV biovar includes serotypes L1, L2 (including L2a, b and c) and L3.

 ### Viewing the alignment in Seaview